virtual-kubelet/community/governance.md

 ### Project/Provider Maintainers

 Project maintainers are responsible for maintaing the release cycle of virtual kubelet and the specific operations they own.
 Techincal decisions can be made by the project maintainers.
-There can be two maintainers per provider.
+There can be up to two maintainers per provider.

 When maintainers need to make a decisions there are two ways decisions are made, unless described elsewhere.

 The default decision making process is lazy-consensus.
 This means that any decision is considered supported by the team making it as long as no one objects.
 Silence on any consensus decision is implicit agreement and equivalent to explicit agreement.
 Explicit agreement may be stated at will.

 When a consensus cannot be found a maintainer can call for a majority vote on a decision.
+Majority vote is between the provider maintainers and core maintainers.

 The following must be voted on: